ShanmugavelS26/Phonepe-Pulse-Data-Visualization/project2_readme.txt

 Phonepe Pulse Data Visualization and Exploration

+Basic workflow and execution of project Phonepe Pulse Data Visualization (2018-2022)

 live geo visualization dashboard with information displayed about Phonepe pulse with interactive and appealing manner with 10 different dropdown which user can select facts to display and data will be stored in MySQL database for efficient retrieval of data and dashboard will be dynamically updated the latest data

 Installation